-Over the period as a whole net borrowing increased and cash balances built up (as overall net spending was lower than forecast).
-The Council will most likely continue to take short term loans over the rest of the year, to meet its liquidity needs.
+Over the period as a whole net borrowing increased and cash balances built up (as short term borrowing was taken ahead of year end needs).
+The Council has taken most of the short term loans it needs to meet its liquidity requirements.
 If it appears likely that the short run cost of carrying long term borrowing would be outweighed by future interest rate increases, some longer term borrowing may be taken.